By Adele McCormack

 As a social worker, it is mandatory to register with the HCPC in order to practice, so it was natural for me to apply the same professional standards of accreditation to my coaching practice, not least because getting, and retaining my accreditation is further confirmation and endorsement of my hard work.

-Being accredited is an integral part of building my coaching business; to be able to say to clients ‘I have been recognised as being a high standard coach, and my practice is monitored, and here is where you can complain in the unlikely event you are not satisfied’.
+Being accredited is an integral part of building my coaching business; to be able to say to clients ‘I have been recognised as being a high-standard coach, and my practice is monitored, and here is where you can complain in the unlikely event you are not satisfied’.
 I believe being able to say that holds me to account, it keeps me on my toes to retain a high standard of coaching, plus it’s a useful differentiator when talking to prospective clients.

 During the first session, I have with a client; this differentiator also fuels a powerful conversation in establishing that I am the right coach for them, that I care, and that I am able to guarantee them a high service.
 Just the other day, I secured a new client, who is himself a qualified solicitor, he expected me to be accredited too and would have questioned the absence of an accreditation on my part.

-Credentials to support clients
+Credentials to Support clients

 So being accredited is helping me to build a pipeline of new business from solicitors, because they know I have the credentials to support their clients, and they trust me.
 Without this important accreditation, I would not have secured this line of referrals.

 Unfortunately, I’ve also had clients say they’ve had bad experiences with other coaches, including a lack of recompense for their troubles.
-It’s scenario like these that damages the public perception of our profession.
+It’s scenarios like these that damage the public perception of our profession.
 I know clients come to me because my website clearly states who I am accredited with, and what that extra level of assurance provides them.
 Our clients are buying a product and a service, so deserve to be reassured, as mine are, about the guarantees about the quality of service they can expect to receive from me.

 I remember updating my LinkedIn profile to include my trained and accredited coaching status, only to see people I knew who had not done any coaching training, branding themselves as a coach.
 I invested a lot of time, money and energy into my accreditation, it’s part of my coaching journey, and I’m now an Accredited Senior Coach, yet I know these people have done nothing professionally.
 I don’t know about you, but I wouldn’t dream of waking up one day and deciding to declare myself a doctor just because I had correctly diagnosed a headache, so what gives people the right to declare themselves a coach?